 Spend enough time trying to keep up with the relentless pace of life in Cairo and you’ll find yourself striking up quite an appetite—so at some point during your exhilarating private tour of Cairo, you’re going to need to find a place to eat.
 As befitting a culturally complex international metropolis, you could dine on anything from tapas to sushi while you’re here, but we’ll safely assume you’re hungry for more regional fare.

-If you’re feeling fancy, there’s really no beating the finer-dining treatment of Egyptian standards and high-class service at Al Khal Egyptian Restaurant in the Citystars Heliopolis complex—unless you also count Zitouni of the Four Seasons.
+If you’re feeling fancy, there’s really no beating the finer dining treatment of Egyptian standards and high-class service at Al Khal Egyptian Restaurant in the Citystars Heliopolis complex—unless you also count Zitouni of the Four Seasons.
 For some lighter-wallet options, consider the authentic home-kitchen meals at Fasahet Somaya, where seating is cozy and limited and what’s for dinner is whatever the chef—that would be Somaya—is cooking that night.
 And if energy’s what you’re in dire need of, look no further than Koshary Abou Tarek, where foreigners on guided tours of Egypt squeeze in next to neighborhood regulars to pack in bowls of Egypt’s national dish: koshary.
 A heaping helping of assorted carbs (how’d macaroni make its way in there?) slathered in spicy shatta and sharp dakka sauces, koshary will keep you going long enough to do your adventuring all over again.
-Check out our guide for the best restaurants in Cairo here.
+Don’t forget to check out our guide for the best restaurants in Cairo.